tekkamanendless/iaqualink/README.md

 8. Configure your phone's wifi to not use the proxy anymore.

 This way, the traffic captured only has the login operation and a single operation.
+If you're going to share this capture with someone, please _change your password_ after completing it (or change it before you start and then change it back when you're done).

 If you perfom multiple operations, please write down which operations you performed in the order that you performed them.